-~I visited many animal spots in Japan, and I will be talking about them for sure.
-If you read my itinerary you noticed that I didn’t mention anything about Zao Fox Village.
-But I did visit… and that is why I am writing about it now ~
+~I visited many animal spots in Japan, like the snow monkeys and others I will still talk about.
+But if you read my Japan itinerary you noticed that I didn’t mention anything about Zao Fox Village.
+However I did visit it… and that is why I am writing about it now ~

 You must have seen those videos passing through your feed at least once by now.
 Adorable foxes playing together in a village in Japan.
 It is portrayed as “the cutest place on earth” and everyone is going mad about it.
 Also I must admit, even I was enchanted by it at first.